rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

     while True:
         # equivalence query via PAC oracle from Teacher
         is_eq, ce = oracle.is_equivalent(dfa.grammar, dfa.start_symbol)
-        if is_eq:
-            return dfa   # done: hypothesis matches target
+        if is_eq: return dfa   # done: hypothesis matches target

         # one counterexample yields one new state and one new discriminator
         new_state, split_id = decompose(dfa, dt, st, oracle, ce)

-        # incremental update: re-sift only the stale transitions
+        # incremental update. re-sift only the stale transitions
         update_hypothesis(dfa, dt, st, oracle, alphabet, leaf_index, split_id, new_state)

 ############